You can save money buying foreclosure properties.

 But there are things you should know before pursuing a foreclosure purchase.

-A Court Ordered Sale or Foreclosure. … Most properties will be listed as a court ordered sale – This means that the courts have “ordered” the sale, that is, they have given the right to someone (usually the lender/mortgage holder) to list and sell the property.
+A Court Ordered Sale or Foreclosure. … Most properties will be listed as a court-ordered sale – This means that the courts have “ordered” the sale, that is, the bank/lender has pursued a court order to force the current owner (mortgage holder) to list and sell the property.

 To avoid competition from other buyers on a foreclosure property you have to understand the steps to take and take them quick.